-The latest Art Walk mural held its grand unveiling on Sept.
-8.
+The latest downtown mural held its grand unveiling on Sept.
+8 alongside the end of the Art Walk program.

-Dwayne Davis, a local artist and muralist, has been the lead muralist of the Art Walk project since its inception in 2000.
-Originally starting as a private endeavour, the project was eventually taken over and sponsored by the Williams Lake Downtown Business Improvement Association (BIA).
+Dwayne Davis, a local artist and muralist, has been the lead muralist of the mural project since its inception in 2000.
+He said that Art Walk and downtown mural projects originally started as private endeavours until the projects were eventually taken over and sponsored by the Williams Lake Downtown Business Improvement Association (BIA) and co-funded by the City of Williams Lake.

-With the BIA in charge, Art Walk became a driving force in their efforts to attract people to Williams Lake’s downtown core.
-After Arty the Artwalker, also known as Willie Dye, became involved Davis said the project then blossomed into a true community event.
+With the BIA in charge, Art Walk and the downtown mural project have become driving forces in their efforts to attract people to Williams Lake’s downtown core.
+After Arty the Artwalker, also known as Willie Dye, became involved, Davis said the project then blossomed into a true community event.

 “I think we’re at around 18 or 19 murals now,” Davis said, adding that he’s worked on or painted all of them.